koba04/jsconf-jp-presentation/packages/slide/slides/5-live-coding.md

 <!-- note
-At this time, I'll create a tiny custom renderer for a  CLI application.
+At this time, I'll create a tiny custom renderer for a  file system.
 -->

 # Live Coding